 - You can even use some Pillsbury biscuits if you do not have time to make buttermilk biscuits.
 The Pillsbury biscuits will cost about 6 cents more than our homemade biscuits, but they won’t taste as good!

-- You can make this a vegetarian recipe by leaving out the chicken and increasing the amount of frozen veggies to 3 cups.
+- You can make this a vegetarian recipe by leaving out the chicken and increasing the number of frozen veggies to 3 cups.
 Also, use vegetable broth instead of chicken.

 - Instead of the peas, carrots, corn, and string beans frozen mixture that this recipe calls for, you can use just peas and carrots.